-The way most people think "Nature" works, is that human and "Natural" inputs both induce change (or "outputs") in plants, animals, drainage, etc..
-The goal of environmental activists is to make human inputs negligible while simultaneously holding that everything we do affects everything else (thus justifying them telling everybody else what to do or not to do).
-Although that may mean "Natural" could never truly function as such, it also means that the environmentalists would be in charge of everybody else, forever.
+The way most people think "Nature" works, is that both human and "Natural" inputs induce change in the environmental system ("Outputs" above).
+They regard people as outside of "Nature" and that means anything affected by people is necessarily destructive to "Nature."
+Mentally, they remove themselves as a keystone species that (uniquely) has operated at every level of the biological system for tens of thousands of years!
+Animal poop full of parasites becomes "Natural" and therefore "pristine" and human poop becomes "Pollution" therefore to be eliminated.
+Living in their comfy cities, there's nothing to do for Nature but control other people.
+Hence, the goal of environmental control freaks is to make human inputs negligible, while simultaneously holding that everything people do affects everything else, thus justifying them telling everybody else what to do or not to do.
+Although that may mean "Natural" could never truly function as such because said keystone species has been removed, it also means that the environmentalists would be in charge of everybody else, forever!
 No wonder they like that model.

-The simplest type of control loop is one with "feedback."
+The simplest type of control logic is one with "feedback."
 A good example is the control of your home air temperature.
-When a natural disturbance (weather) raises or lowers the temperature, the thermostat (circle 2) tells a relay (circle 1) to turn the heating/air conditioning system on.
-The equipment runs until the temperature overshoots the desired value to a limit and then shuts the unit off.
+When a change in weather raises or lowers the temperature, the thermostat (circle 2) tells a relay (circle 1) to turn on the heating/air conditioning system.
+The equipment runs until the temperature overshoots the desired value to a set limit and then shuts the unit off until conditions overshoot the desired temperature and the system reacts.
 The result is that the house is seldom at the desired temperature.
 This is how politics works when the public notices something has gone to hell and elects "that other party," at which point if things get bad enough they are liable to over-shoot.

-This is the most sophisticated type of control system: a control loop with "feed-forward."
-A good example is your control of your car.
-When your visual sensors (1) see an external input (a red light) you use your sensors (1) to gather data and then apply brakes, knowing (from those sensory inputs plus an experiential base) roughly at what pressure you'll drive your foot (2) against the brake pedal (part of the automobile system).
-This system requires smaller feedbacks as you feel and see (3) your rate of deceleration making you less likely either to overreact (stopping short) or to under-react (hitting the car in front of you).
+This is the most sophisticated type of control system: a loop with "feed-forward."
+A good example is stopping your car.
+When your visual sensors (1) see an external input (a red light) you use your sensors (1) to gather data and then apply brakes, knowing (from sensory inputs plus a knowledge base) roughly at what pressure you'll drive your foot (2) against the brake pedal (part of the automobile system).
+This system requires smaller adjustments as you feel and see (3) your rate of deceleration making you less likely either to overreact (stopping short) or to under-react (hitting the car in front of you).
 Each time you perform the task, you learn by sensing the feedback as an input, increasing knowledge of how to do it with less brake and tire wear, not to mention possible physical trauma to everyone and everything involved.

-Feed-forward is a control architecture that applies prospective knowledge of how a system will respond to both a disturbance and the corresponding input as a way to correct system behavior before it drifts beyond control limits.
 It's what people do.
+"Feed-Forward" is a control architecture that applies prospective knowledge of how a system will respond to both a disturbance and the corresponding feedback as a way to correct system behavior before it drifts beyond control limits.
+It's what people do.
+The problem with the "Nature" myth is that the control freaks believe "Nature" is self-optimizing but under threat of other people.
+Thus the only thing to be controlled is other people.
+It is still a feed forward control loop, but with mythology inhibiting the feedback.